lucterres/IEEEEAccess/docs/Scientific_Hypothesis.md

 2. **Textural properties** - realistic seismic patterns
 3. **Complex interfaces** - sharp boundaries between salt and sediment

+The technical challenge lies in generating high-quality synthetic data that simultaneously preserves three essential characteristics.
+First, the synthetic images must maintain structural characteristics by exhibiting geologically plausible salt dome geometries that reflect realistic subsurface formations.
+Second, they must replicate textural properties through authentic seismic patterns that capture the acoustic responses of different rock types.
+Third, and perhaps most critically, they must accurately represent complex interfaces by generating sharp, well-defined boundaries between salt bodies and surrounding sediments, as these boundaries are key features for seismic interpretation.
+The proposed methodology addresses these challenges through a systematic approach that separates the generation of geometric structure from textural synthesis while maintaining geological consistency throughout the process.

 ---

 ## 3. Hypothesis Components